Software Engineer Detained At JFK, Given Test To Prove He's An Engineer

 Sure, I learned this 35 years ago, and sure we had to do it for some class.
 I suppose Computer Science students still have to do it today.
 I've even done it in practice, but it was a LONG time ago.
 I would have to look it up, as would most software engineers.

-In fact, any software engineer that would write something like this off the top of their head is engaging in bad
+In fact, any software engineer that would write something like this off the top of their head is engaging in bad practice.
+That would be my answer!

+As a practical matter today, if you really needed to do it, you would search for best algorithms.
+And then question whoever asked you to do this, as B-Trees are pretty old and lame at this point There are better data structures to accomplish the goal.

+What next?
+Ask somebody to write a compiler?
+"Sure, get me the Dragon Book..."
+(But, as well, that is surely obsolete today, as well.)

 Maybe he took a wrong turn ...
 (Score:2)